HanLab-BME-MTU/applications/EB3Tracker/GUIs/plusTipAnalysis_README.txt

 The output of detection will be stored in the /feat directory under the project directory.

-Frame Range: frame numbers for which detection should be performed.
-If running a batch, the same range will be used for all movies, except for movies where the requested min or max is above the number of images.
-For such movies, only the images that exist within the frame range will be used.

 Camera Bit Depth: bit depth of the camera used to record the images.
 Value must be 12, 14, or 16.